kordless/EvolveMCP/contrib_tools/imaging/gnosis-forge-ffmpeg/README.md

-# Gnosis Forge FFmpeg: Local FFmpeg Container + Claude Desktop Integration
+# Gnosis Forge FFmpeg: Local Media Processing API

 ## What This Is

-A Docker container that runs FFmpeg locally, designed to work seamlessly with Claude Desktop and [Gnosis Evolve](https://github.com/kordless/EvolveMCP).
+A Docker container that runs FFmpeg locally, providing a clean REST API for media processing operations.
+Designed to work seamlessly with Claude Desktop via [Gnosis Evolve](https://github.com/kordless/EvolveMCP).

 **For Claude Desktop users:** Start the container in your working directory, and Claude can process your images/videos directly using natural language.

-**For developers:** A clean REST API wrapper around FFmpeg 7.1 with comprehensive codec support.
+**For developers:** A comprehensive REST API wrapper around FFmpeg 7.1 with extensive codec support and multiple input methods.

 ## Quick Start for Claude Desktop Users

 ### Prerequisites
-You'll need:
 - **Docker Desktop** installed and running
 - **[Gnosis Evolve](https://github.com/kordless/EvolveMCP)** installed and configured with Claude Desktop